This guide outlines banking in the digital world.

 Eyes on the Customer, Not on the Paperwork

-Today’s bank branches are still riddled with the markers of an earlier era that they haven’t quite moved on from: physical paperwork, printers, scanners, and fax machines are all common accouterments at the branch.
+Today’s bank branches are still riddled with legacy processes — markers of an earlier era that they haven’t quite moved on from: physical paperwork, printers, scanners, and fax machines are all common accouterments at the branch.
 These vestiges still exist due to banks’ fears surrounding compliance, and the very real penalties of failing to comply with KYC and AML regulations.
 Compliance is critical, but mountains of physical paperwork is no longer a requirement to stay compliant.

 Furthermore, the paperwork-heavy approach comes at a high price: the diminished quality of the customer experience, and exorbitant overhead and processing costs.
 All the time bank employees spend chasing customers for physical paperwork, maintaining the cash inventory, dealing with error-filled forms, and interacting with cumbersome non-digital channels such as printers and scanners is time not spent with the very people whom they are tasked to serve.

 The branch of the future demands a new type of bank employee: a universal banker.
 This is an employee who is both tasked with helping customers complete routine interactions, as well as guiding and advising customers on issues of great importance, such as investments, account types, savings, and mortgage refinancing.
 More than three-quarters of US retail bank customers are interested in receiving financial advice or guidance from their bank, according to the J.D.
 Power 2019 U.S. Retail Banking Advice Study.

 Branches that free themselves from traditional physical paperwork processing can devote more time and resources to personalized help, even in the digital age.
 This will also serve to differentiate traditional banks from branchless neobanks.